 Build Patience & Perseverance Through Learning Music

 Learning music usually isn’t easy.
 It doesn’t just involve adapting your body but expanding your mind as well.
 You’ll learn fingerings and chord shapes, develop playing techniques, and memorize new information.
 Slowly, over time and with good practice skills, you’ll notice yourself getting better.
 With each new milestone or goal reached, you gain a small reward and fresh motivation to continue.
-Making music requires patience – you won’t get immediate results, so you’ll have to push through and persevere, a valuable skill in other areas of life.
+Making music requires patience–you won’t get immediate results, so you’ll have to push through and persevere–a valuable skill in other areas of life at any age.

 Improves Self-Discipline

-Learning to play an instrument is a commitment that won’t be finished overnight.
+But patience and perseverance won’t be enough alone.
 Making music requires a lot of hard work and a consistent level of time and effort.
-A certain amount of self-discipline is needed to follow the steps of consistent, focused practice—especially with all the distractions available today.
-Strengthening self-discipline, like confidence, can be carried over into other parts of your life.
+A certain amount of self-discipline is needed to follow the steps of consistent, focused practice–especially with all the distractions available today.
+Strengthened self-discipline, like patience and perseverance, can be carried over into other parts of your life.

 Better Time Management Skills